 - Welcome and introduce the representative or senator to the group.
-Explain who is represented, including title/position.
+Explain who is present, including title/position.
 If the person is a volunteer, be sure to highlight the vital role that volunteers play at the Y. - Respect the legislator's schedule-start on time and stay on schedule.
 Be prepared to end the tour early, if necessary. - Stay positive when conversations turn contentious.
-Phrases such as, "I certainly see how the issue might be viewed that way; however, if I may add..." may garner a greater opportunity to continue the dialogue. - Ask what the Y can do to help advance or be a resource to a cause supported by the member of Congress. - Remember the purpose of this visit goes beyond discussing the issues; it is also to establish a lasting relationship with the member and their staff. - Encourage the member to participate in an activity.
+Phrases such as, "I certainly see how the issue might be viewed that way; however, if I may add..." may create an opportunity to continue the dialogue. - Ask what the Y can do to help advance or be a resource to a cause supported by the Member of Congress or other elected official. - Remember the purpose of this visit goes beyond discussing the issues; it is also to establish a lasting relationship with the Member and their staff. - Encourage the Member to participate in an activity.